oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - Bonding modes 0, 5 and 6 should be avoided for VM networks
  - Bullets are missing from list of warnings presented to user in cases such as when removing a shared disk
  - [webadmin] misaligned example text in edit vNIC dialog
+ - Update cluster scheduling policy, with threshold and with properties not update threshold parameters
  - Error message trying to export a disk when no attached External Image provider is misleading
  - Move Disks dialog is very small and has no scrollbars on the Alias and Source fields
  - [RFE] Implement HTML/DOM flag to indicate that GUI is ready for interaction
  - 3.4.4 engine does not support external VMs on ppc hosts and unsupported balloon log spam.
  - Failed to set user defined scheduling policy via REST
+ - Host relocation to VM with NUMA pinning, do not drop the old host NUMA pinning
  - Attach disk window is messed up when there are a lot of disks
+ - [ja_JP] [es_ES] [User Portal] String broken in 'New or Edit Network Interface' dialog.
  - [Monitoring] Network utilisation is not shown for the VM
+ - same pci addr is stored for two vNICs if they are plugged to a running VM one at a time
  - Inconsistent display of required checkboxes in network/clusters tab and manage networks dialog
  - SR-IOV > Add icon to VFs in SetupNetworks
  - Failed to update vm to use preferred numa mode via REST